contributte/image-storage/.docs/README.md

 ## Friendly URL

-The transformed image name does not look to much friendly (eg `/avatars/kitty.200x200.fit.jpg`).
+The transformed image name does not look too friendly (eg `/avatars/kitty.200x200.fit.jpg`).
 You can change the method of creating links to images in configuration file so the link will look `/avatars/200x200.fit/kitty.jpg` which is much more friendly when downloading the image.

 If you don't want to make links to image in this format: